 To reheat, pop individual slices in the toaster for a few minutes.
 Or, if you’re reheating a big batch, lay slices out on a baking sheet, cover with foil and heat in a 350 degree oven for about 10 minutes or until hot.

 Common Mistakes when making French Toast

 Too much milk.
 Adding too much dairy can make your french toast soggy.
-You need just the right ratio of egg to milk so that the egg will be able to cook, forming a crust around the sliced bread instead the milk just soaking into it.
-Be sure to measure the milk so you end end up with too much.
+You need just the right ratio of egg to milk so that the egg will be able to cook, forming a crust around the sliced bread instead of the milk just soaking into it.
+Be sure to measure the milk so you end up with too much.